A trial of higher dose radiotherapy to treat pain caused by mesothelioma (SYSTEMS-2)

 Phase:

-This trial is comparing the usual dose of radiotherapy with a higher dose to treat pain caused by mesothelioma.
+This trial compared the usual dose of radiotherapy with a higher dose to treat pain caused by mesothelioma.

-It is for people whose mesothelioma started in the 2 sheets of tissue known as pleural membranes (or pleura) that cover the lungs (pleural mesothelioma).
+It was for people whose mesothelioma started in the 2 sheets of tissue known as pleural membranes (or pleura).
+The pleura covers the lungs.
+When a cancer starts here it is called a pleural mesothelioma.

 More about this trial